DataDog/documentation/content/en/account_management/org_settings.md

 ##### SAML settings

-For more information about configuring SAML, reference the [Single sign on with SAML documentation][6].
+To learn how to configure SAML, read the [Single sign on with SAML documentation][6].

 ### Access

 #### API Keys

 This section allows you to view, copy, and revoke any API key in the list.
-Your API Keys are unique to your organization.
+Your API keys are unique to your organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.
 Read the [API keys documentation][7] for more information on creating, editing, and revoking keys.

 #### Application Keys

 You can filter application keys by name, ID, or owner, or click the **Only My Keys** toggle to only view application keys you own.
-Read the [Application keys documentation][7] for more information on how to add or remove them.
+Read the [Application keys documentation][7] for more information on adding and removing keys.

 #### Client Tokens

 Client tokens are used to send events and logs from your user’s web and mobile applications.
 They are unique to your organization.
 Deleting a client token that is linked to a RUM Application causes your RUM Application to stop reporting.
-The [process to create them][8] is similar to API and Application Keys.
+The [process to create client tokens][8] is similar to that for API and application keys.

 #### Events API Emails